Please click the links below to jump to a particular section

 Details of arrival day will be published soon.

 Please make sure you arrive in enough time for your teens to pitch their tent if they are camping.

 Once you reach the TeenStreet UK site, there will be team to direct you to where to go.
 Your first stop will be the registration point where teens will sign in and collect their badge.
 Then they can head to their accommodation.

 Everyone at TeenStreet will have three full meals provided for during each day, as well as an evening meal on arrival day, and breakfast and a packed lunch on departure day.
 They may bring other food snacks if they wish, but they will not be able to cook onsite.

 We hope that there will be something to enjoy at each meal, there will be a variety of options to choose from.

-If you have any dietary needs, please let us know on the registration form to ensure we accommodate these.
+If you have any dietary needs, please let us know on the registration form.

 If you have any additional queries about food, please email us at firstname.lastname@example.org.